inivekin/abosa/abosa.typ

 what I left an what I carried, what has me fall, what drives me on.
-So much I've come tae unnerstaun, unner battered expectations, the truth is naething made by haun, it's born in random negations.
+So much I've come tae unnerstaun, battered unner expectations, as truth is naething made by haun, it's born in random negations.
 ```]